 In the same way Jesus prepared many people, not only the 12, but the 70, and women as well, to be Kings and Queens.
 The disciples were not just disciples — they were men and women in training for kingship.

-C. Jesus Prepared K
+C. Jesus Prepared Kings

 King Peter — and He gave Rome to him